aws-observability/aws-otel-test-framework/docs/testing-framework-design.md

 #### 4.1 Github Workflow can't retry a single job/test case

-Workflows in AWS Otel Collector has 200+ test cases and sometimes those test cases are not stable due to network or environment issues, the pain point is that it takes 1 hour to finish all the test cases but Github workflow does not support retry on a specific test case, this prevents us from effectively developing and testing.
+Workflows in ADOT Collector has 200+ test cases and sometimes those test cases are not stable due to network or environment issues, the pain point is that it takes 1 hour to finish all the test cases but Github workflow does not support retry on a specific test case, this prevents us from effectively developing and testing.
 To resolve this issue, We invented a cache mechanism which stores the test case running status so that the next time the whole workflow retries, it skips the test cases which succeed in the last run.